38th University-Wide Teaching Conference

 Add your spark — a word, phrase, or short story — and see what inspires colleagues across Tufts.

-The Sparks Community Board is a simple way to reflect on meaningful teaching moments, celebrate the experiences that energize your work with students, and connect with faculty across disciplines.
-Browse others’ sparks, add your own, and help create a shared space for inspiration and reflection.
+The Sparks Community Board offers a space to reflect on meaningful teaching moments, celebrate what energizes your work with students, and connect with faculty across disciplines.

 Add your spark and discover what moves your colleagues

+Share anonymously or under your name.
 We reserve the right to monitor the board.